KxSystems/docs/docs/architecture/index.md

     [Intraday writedown solutions](../wp/intraday-writedown/index.md)

-### RTE/RTS
+### Real-time engine/subscriber (RTE/RTS)

-A RTE (real-time engine) subscribes to the intraday messages and typically performs some additional function on receipt of new data – e.g. calculating an order book or maintaining a subtable with the latest price for each instrument.
+A kdb+ processing acting as a RTE (real-time engine) subscribes to the intraday messages and typically performs some additional function on receipt of new data – e.g. calculating an order book or maintaining a subtable with the latest price for each instrument.
 A RTE is sometimes referred to as a RTS (real-time subscriber).

 !!! tip "Best practices for real-time subscribers"